 What sells books and what endears authors to booksellers

-It’s the month of September (aka National Preparedness Month & National Recovery Month)!
-Annual and monthly subscriptions to Bookish 📗 are 15% off through September 15.
+Annual and monthly subscriptions to Bookish 📗 are 15% off through October 20.

 "Nobody has any idea what's going to hit.
 I think that publishing is basically a corporate form of legalized gambling," Jonathan Karp, president and publisher of Simon & Schuster, said in 2008.
 At the time, he had just founded Twelve, an imprint under the Big Five umbrella of Hachette, that publishes 12 books a year.